IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 For this exercise, the IBM Cloud Shell will be used so no additional software is required.
 IBM Cloud Shell gives users complete control of their cloud resources, applications and infrastructure, from any web browser.
 IBM Cloud Shell provides pre-authenticated access to the latest tools and programming languages for cloud-based development, deployment and management of services and applications — all in a secure shell.
 IBM Cloud Shell is instantly accessible from the IBM Cloud portal.

+The directions below do not specify to check IBM Cloud Activity Tracker, but feel free to validate all actions that access data objects (i.e. downloading objects, uploading objects) is tracked by reviewing the Activity Tracker events.

 Follow the seps below to learn more about the COS command line interfaces.

 1. Change to the **ITZ - ADHOC03** account using the drop-down switcher, as shown in the GIF below.